Are you worried about your PSA levels?

 Tomato consumption, including tomato products, is linked with a decreased risk of prostate cancer.

-Researchers found a drop of 10.77% in PSA (prostate specific antigen) in patients with benign prostatic hyperplasia.
+Researchers found a drop of 10.77% in PSA (prostate-specific antigen) in patients with benign prostatic hyperplasia.
 To get the desired result, volunteers consumed 50g of tomato paste every day.

-Lycopene in tomatoes has potent anti-cancer compounds found in many animal studies.
 High lycopene intake is associated with decreased blood vessel formation in prostate carcinoma.
 This makes lycopene a viable option for a healthy prostate.

 2. Broccoli